by Charleen Burghardt

 One of the hardest things in life is to lose our mothers.

 They birthed us, loved us, sacrificed for us, and trained us.
 Despite our trials, our mothers cheered us on and believed in us.
 They offered the soft side of life by nurturing us.
-They also were our link to the past, giving us a heritage.
+They were also our link to the past, giving us a heritage.
+I will always miss her.
+I feel a significant hole inside me with her loss.
+As I miss her presence, I treasure the precious memories by recalling the fun times of laughter and joy, the special occasions, the meal gatherings, the life values she instilled, and her countless stories.

 With that in mind, I wanted to recognize those who lost their mothers with a prayer.